 \subsection{Dominance of noise over gradient}

 Figure~\ref{fig:mnist_noisenorm} shows the comparison of gradient mean and the expected norm of noise during training using SGD.
 The dataset and model are same as the experiments of FashionMNIST in main paper, or as in Section~\ref{sec:mnistsetup}.
-From Figure~\ref{fig:mnist_noisenorm}, we see that in the later stage of SGD optimization, noise indeed dominates gradient.
+From Figure~\ref{fig:mnist_noisenorm}, we see that in the later stage of SGD optimization, the magnitude of noise indeed dominates that of gradient.

 These experiments are implemented by TensorFlow $1.5.0$.